US forecasters: 50% chance of above-normal cyclone activity in the central Pacific

 Hurricanes are one of the most devastating natural disasters as they regularly bring flooding, landslides, and damage to infrastructure, leaving people homeless and without access to basic services like clean water and electricity, organizers said.

 “In general, hurricanes and other disasters can have long-term negative consequences on affected communities.
-It is critical that governments and other organizations are prepared to respond to these events and provide support to affected people,” the added.
+It is critical that governments and other organizations are prepared to respond to these events and provide support to affected people,” they added.

 “Likewise, it is crucial to work to mitigate the effects of climate change and other threats that could increase the frequency and intensity of these events to protect vulnerable communities.”